yutee/microservices-deployment-sock-shop-v1/README.md

-## Deploying a micro-services architecture application
+## Deploying a microservices-based architecture application
----

 ### Overview:
 A microservices architecture divides an application into small, independent services that communicate over a network.
 In this project, we'll deploy SockShop, a containerized microservices-based application, using Kubernetes for orchestration.